 Percutaneously inserted central catheter - infantsPICC - infants; PQC - infants; Pic line - infants; Per-Q cath - infants

-A percutaneously inserted central catheter (PICC) is a long, very thin, soft plastic tube that is placed in a small blood vessel.
-This article discusses PICCs in babies.
+A percutaneously inserted central catheter (PICC) is a long, very thin, soft plastic tube that is put into a small blood vessel.
+This article addresses PICCs in babies.

 WHY IS A PICC USED?